Steve Pinizzotto: Vancouver Canucks

 On July 2, 2012, Pinizzotto re-signed with the Canucks.
 During the 2012 NHL lockout, he was assigned to the Chicago Wolves where he tallied four goals, eight assists, and 29 penalty minutes in 24 games.
 Pinizzotto was lauded for being a strong skater, going hard to the net, and his heavy shot.
 His offensive side, strong penalty-killing skills, and aggressive play also attracted attention.

 At the minor league level, Pinizzotto consistently showed grit and strong two-way play with a combination of physicality and scoring, tallying 38 goals, 72 assists, 110 points, and 408 penalty minutes in his 234 career AHL games with Chicago and Hershey.
-With Hershey, he was a strong contributor on their 2009 and 2010 Calder Cup Championship.
+With Hershey, he was a strong contributor to their 2009 and 2010 Calder Cup Championship.

 Vancouver protected Pinizzotto, believing with a high degree of probability he would be picked up on waivers.
 On March 13, 2013, Pinizzotto was headed to Vancouver for his NHL opportunity.
 He was a sought-after commodity when he signed with Vancouver and always attracted a lot of interest for his grit, tenacity, and decent skill level.
 The Canucks were anxious to get Pinizzotto back into their lineup and bring a physical presence to the game.

 Pinizzotto made his NHL debut on March 14, 2013, against the Nashville Predators after travelling all day, arriving from Chicago just hours before game time.
 In his first shift of the game, he sent Nashville's Kevin Klein crashing to the ice with a big hit, leading to a fight with the defenceman.